 Powdered Form: Soursop powder can be added to food and drinks for an easy nutrient boost.

-In most cases, soursop tea is wel tolerated and generally beneficially.
-However, caution should be taken if you are pregnant, nursing, taking certain medications, have Parkinson's disease, or low blood pressure.
-Due to the potency of this herbal tes and potential for toxicity, it is advisable to take a weeklong break every 4 weeks or so.
+In most cases, soursop tea is well tolerated and generally beneficial.
+However, caution should be taken if you are pregnant, nursing, taking certain medications, have Parkinson's disease, or have low blood pressure.
+Due to the potency of this herbal tea and its potential for toxicity, it is advisable to take a weeklong break every 4 weeks or so.

 Studies have shown the answer is yes.
 It is possible to consume too much soursop tea, fruit, or extract.
 After consulting with a doctor, take it easy and start slow.
-Drinking one cup a day in the morning, take note of how you feel. after several days, consider adding a second cup.
+Drinking one cup a day in the morning, take note of how you feel.
+After several days, consider adding a second cup.
 Be sure to take regular breaks.
-When consuming too much soursop for too long, some people have developed neurological symptoms.
+When consuming too much soursop for too long, some people develop neurological symptoms.

 Soursop may have gentle laxative effects, especially the fruit.
 It has been helpful for some who suffer from both constipation and diarrhea.